 Ideally, you should always go for an eco-friendly option.
 It does not matter if it is a combi boiler, system boiler, regular boiler, or condensing boiler: a boiler that pollutes less leads to a cleaner environment and higher overall heat efficiency.

-The flow rate is a calculation of how fast water flows through your system and leaves your taps, shower-heads, and other appliances.
-Like pressure, this just helps you decide if boilers work to the standard that you would need: if you are trying to get water up multiple floors, a good flow rate is generally helpful as long as you do not go for something too high.
+The flow rate calculates how fast water flows through your system and leaves your taps, shower heads, and other appliances.
+Like pressure, this helps you decide if boilers work to the standard you need: if you are trying to get water up multiple floors, a good flow rate is generally helpful as long as you do not go for something too high.

-Having a gas safe boiler authorised and regulated by the proper authorities is important, and not just for legal reasons.
+Having a gas-safe boiler authorised and regulated by the proper authorities is important, not just for legal reasons.
 If you are trying to cut heating bills by making unsafe modifications to boilers, it can be incredibly dangerous, so it is important to know that your new boiler is going to run without exploding or spraying scalding-hot water onto you.

 For many boilers, having an open vent nearby is vital to keeping the air cool and letting extra water vapour out.